jelix/feeds-module/README.md

 composer require "jelix/feeds-module"
 ```

-Launch the configurator for your application to enabling the module
+Launch the configurator for your application to enable the module

 ```bash
 php yourapp/cmd.php module:configure jfeeds